therapy omaha, counseling omaha, couples counseling omaha, teen therapist omaha, therapist omaha, couples therapy omaha

 Therapist

-Genevieve works with both adults and adolescents, specializing in individuals who have a history of trauma, depression, anxiety, grief, and substance use challenges.
-Her therapeutic approach is grounded in evidence-based modalities including Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Exposure and Response Prevention (ERP), and Dialectical Behavior Therapy (DBT).
+Genevieve holds a Bachelor’s degree in Psychology from the University of Nebraska–Lincoln and a Master’s degree in Clinical Psychology from the Institute for the Psychological Sciences.
+Her therapeutic approach is grounded in evidence-based modalities, including Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Exposure and Response Prevention (ERP), and Dialectical Behavior Therapy (DBT).

 Larissa Allison, LIMHP